YanisHerne/better-messages/README.md

 }>();
 ```
 > [!Note]
-> The method names in each category must be unique across the entire Strict Contract. `makeMessages` will create a typescript error if this restriction is violated.
-Thus, the following Strict Contract will create a typescript error.
+> The method names in each category must be unique across the entire Strict Contract. `makeMessages` will create a typescript error if this restriction is violated, such as in the following example, where both the "background" and "content" categories have an "add" method.
 > ```typescript
 > const { onMessage, sendMessage } = makeMessages<{
 >     background: {
 >         add: (x: number, y: number) => number
 >     }
 >     content: {
->         add: (x: number, y: number) => number
+>         add: (x: string, y: string) => string
 >     }
 > }>();
 > ```

 #### Listening for Messages

 Use `onMessage` to register handlers for your defined messages.
-However, when using Strict Messages, you must provide a type argument that is a top-level key from your Strict Contract.
-Adding an erroneous listener when the contract doesn't call for one under the chosen category in the Strict Contract, or neglecting to add a listener that was specified in the Strict Contract, will create a typescript error.
+However, when using Strict Messages, you must provide a type argument that is a category (top-level key) from your Strict Contract.
+Adding a listener that is not specified under the chosen category, or neglecting to add a listener that *was* specified under the chosen category, will result in a typescript error.

 ```typescript
 // background.ts